header-banner-amino.jpg

 Amino Acids | The Building Blocks of Protein

-We tend to think that protein is a simple macronutrient that your body needs.
-However, if you ever took a biology class you know that a protein is not a single substance.
-Instead, proteins are made up of many different parts, called amino acids, which are the building blocks of proteins.
-Let’s take a deeper dive into these organic compounds and their important function in our everyday lives.
+We tend to think that protein is a simple macronutrient your body needs.
+However, if you have ever taken a biology class, you know that a protein is not a single substance.
+Instead, proteins are made up of many different parts called amino acids, which are the building blocks of proteins.
+Let's take a deeper dive into these organic compounds and their important functions in our everyday lives.

 What Are Amino Acids?